-- b) Space utilization - (1) Across all grade levels, Cooke occupies three large buildings, all of which will be utilized this year.
-All buildings are fully functional and fully equipped.

-- (2) 1The school was designed with 24 academic classrooms of 12.
-When you include the special subject spaces, gym, cafeteria, and 2 rooftop play spaces, there are sufficient spaces to accommodate grades 6 to 12 in cohorts of 6 students with two adults, as well as large spaces that allow for social distancing during breaks and movement. - c) All administrative staff in HR, Advancement, the Institute, and Finance will work from home when possible freeing up additional office space while reducing the number of adults within the building.
+- b) Space utilization - (1) Cooke occupies three large buildings, all of which will be utilized this year.
+All buildings are fully functional and fully equipped. - (2) As noted above, 219 Stanton will serve as the school building for Kindergarten through 5th Grade.
+The space has enough classrooms with sufficient square footage to accommodate 10 cohorts of 6 children and 2 adults. - (3) 1713 Madison was designed with 24 academic classrooms of 12.
+When you include the special subject spaces, gym, cafeteria, and 2 rooftop play spaces, there are sufficient spaces to accommodate grades 6 to 12 in cohorts of 6 students with two adults, as well as large spaces that allow for social distancing during breaks and movement. - (4) 60 MacDougal has sufficient academic classrooms and special subject spaces to accommodate 75 students in cohorts of up to 8 students and 2 adults.
+The assembly room and play street allow for breaks with social distancing. - c) All administrative staff in HR, Advancement, the Institute, and Finance will work from home when possible, freeing up additional office space while reducing the number of adults within the building.